CnrIacBaGit/CRITICALFIRE/README.md

 - `P` = seeders / intermediate woody vegetation
 - `H` = resprouters / mature woody vegetation

 The vegetation module simulates succession among these classes through transition rates such as bare-soil-to-grass, grass-to-shrub, shrub-to-woody classes, and seeders-to-resprouters.
-In the integrated formulation presented in Deliverable D4, the long-term undisturbed tendency is toward a closed vegetation state dominated by resprouters.
+In the formulation the long-term undisturbed tendency is toward a closed vegetation state dominated by resprouters.
 In the no-fire equilibrium simulation for Spotorno, the model converges toward `(B, G, S, P, H) = (0, 0, 0, 0, 1)`, i.e. a closed successional state dominated by resprouters.

 In this codebase, vegetation transition rates are modulated by a soil-carbon feedback and can also be optionally modulated by soil moisture.
 After each monthly update, vegetation fractions are constrained to remain non-negative and renormalized to sum to one.